About Twin Cities Ballet

 A Minnesota Nutcracker Ballet the beloved Holiday classic with a Minnesota twist!
 TCB performs its flagship full-length production of A Minnesota Nutcracker ballet to full houses each year, and has since its inagural performances in 2003.
 Consisting of a cast of over 120, TCB’s A Minnesota Nutcracker is seen by over six thousand people in the course of a single weekend each year, and has become one of the most attended and cherished annual professional holiday events in the Twin Cities.
 Every year, TCB also performs a special matinee performance of A Minnesota Nutcracker for seniors and Elementary & Special Education students in the area.

 Original Productions: Each year TCB produces and performs its own original productions of full-length ballets done in the tradition of the great classical story ballets.
 Featuring original stories or story adaptations, new lighting, music, costumes, and choreography, audiences experience fresh and exciting presentations of familiar classic tales.
-These show include, Wizard of Oz–The Ballet, an all-new adaptation based on the classic books, Cinderella 1944: A Love Story, an original story inspired by the classic tale set in war torn England during WWII, 2014’s Beauty & the Beast, which featured an original new musical score composed specifically for the production, Narnia: The Ballet, based on the classic book, “The Lion, the Witch, and the Wardrobe” by C.S.
-Lewis, Coppélia Nouveau an adaptation based on the original story ballet “Coppélia,” and the unprecedented smash hit, Pink Floyd’s The Wall: A Rock Ballet, with live music by Run Like Hell and costume and set painting by renowned local Chicano artist Jimmy Longoria.
-This year, Twin Cities Ballet is premiering it’s new original ballet The Ruby Slippers: A Wizard of Oz Ballet.
+These show include, Ruby Slippers: A Wizard of Oz Ballet, an all-new adaptation based on the classic books, Cinderella 1944: A Love Story, an original story inspired by the classic tale set in war torn England during WWII, Beauty & the Beast, which featured an original new musical score composed specifically for the production, Narnia: The Ballet, based on the classic book, “The Lion, the Witch, and the Wardrobe” by C.S.
+Lewis, Coppélia Nouveau an adaptation based on the original story ballet “Coppélia,” and the unprecedented smash hit, Pink Floyd’s The Wall: A Rock Ballet, with live music by Momentary Lapse of Floyd.

 Twin Cities Ballet had its ancestral origin in the mid-1990’s with a school show of The Nutcracker directed by Denise Vogt, which was developed and presented over several years